 ETF Trading Fees

-Unlike Questrade, Qtrade, and Virtual Brokers, RBC Direct Investing does not offer free ETF purchases or sales.
-Buying an ETF is treated exactly the same way as buying a stock/share, and incurs the same $9.95 price tag (or $6.95 if you’re one of the day-trader types).
+Unlike Questrade, Qtrade, Virtual Brokers, and a few big bank brokerages like BMO, Scotiabank’s Scotia iTrade and National Bank of Canada, RBC Direct Investing does not offer free ETF purchases or sales.
+Buying an ETF is treated exactly the same way as buying a stock/share, and incurs the same hefty $9.95 price tag (or $6.95 if you’re one of the day-trader types).

 |Online Discount Broker||Per Transaction Cost to Buy ETFs||Per Transaction Cost to Sell ETFs|